 My dreams take on their own sense of reality.
-Everything in them makes perfect sense until I awaken.
-Usually what made sense in my dream makes little sense in the reality of my conscious life.
+Everything in them makes perfect sense until I am once again awake, immersed in the reality of my conscious life.

 On rare occasion I have a dream that can only be classified as divine revelation.
-These are rare and very different than my other dreams—they are spiritual epiphanies.
-They are strong and believable and I remember every detail.
-It is as if I am an observer who is shown a truth so clearly it is beyond doubt.
-I am convinced of its divine source.
+These are different than my other dreams—they are spiritual epiphanies.
+I am convinced of their divine source because they are so intense and believable.
+It’s as if I am an observer who is shown a truth so clearly it is beyond doubt.
+I remember these dreams in great detail.
 When God wants you to know something, He makes it clear and loud.
 He doesn’t speak to all of us the same way.
-For me it is sometimes in a slap-in-the-face dream.
+For me it is sometimes a slap-in-the-face dream.

 Here is one such dream: